Plastid DNA: Inverted repeats

 Many chloroplast DNAs contain two inverted repeats, which separate a long single copy section (LSC) from a short single copy section (SSC).

 The inverted repeats vary wildly in length, ranging from 4,000 to 25,000 base pairs long each.
 Inverted repeats in plants tend to be at the upper end of this range, each being 20,000–25,000 base pairs long.

 The inverted repeat regions usually contain three ribosomal RNA and two tRNA genes, but they can be expanded or reduced to contain as few as four or as many as over 150 genes.

 While a given pair of inverted repeats are rarely completely identical, they are always very similar to each other, apparently resulting from concerted evolution.

 The inverted repeat regions are highly conserved among land plants, and accumulate few mutations.
 Similar inverted repeats exist in the genomes of cyanobacteria and the other two chloroplast lineages (glaucophyta and rhodophyceæ), suggesting that they predate the chloroplast, though some chloroplast DNAs like those of peas and a few red algae have since lost the inverted repeats.
 Others, like the red alga Porphyra flipped one of its inverted repeats (making them direct repeats).
 It is possible that the inverted repeats help stabilize the rest of the chloroplast genome, as chloroplast DNAs which have lost some of the inverted repeat segments tend to get rearranged more.

 Nucleoids

-Each chloroplast contains around 100 copies of its DNA in young leaves, declining to 15–20 copies in older leaves.
+In young leaves, each chloroplast contains around 100 copies of its DNA, declining to 15–20 copies in older leaves.
 They are usually packed into nucleoids which can contain several identical chloroplast DNA rings.
 Many nucleoids can be found in each chloroplast.

 Though chloroplast DNA is not associated with true histones, in red algae, a histone-like chloroplast protein (HC) coded by the chloroplast DNA that tightly packs each chloroplast DNA ring into a nucleoid has been found.

 In primitive red algae, the chloroplast DNA nucleoids are clustered in the center of a chloroplast, while in green plants, the nucleoids are dispersed throughout the stroma.